Table of Contents

 Only after doing all the steps above can a debt relief provider develop a plan of action or recommend a solution that best meets your needs.

-Before recommending any solution to you the debt relief company, after gathering all of the information above, should help to honestly educate you about your range of options before enrolling you into their program.
-I’ve written about many companies that flat out lie about the other solutions because they just want to sign you up.
+Before recommending any solution to you, the debt relief company, after gathering all of the information above, should help to honestly educate you about your range of options before enrolling you into their program.
+Unfortunately, I’ve written about many companies that flat-out lie about the other solutions because they want to sign you up.

 In general, credit counseling groups lie or mislead people about debt settlement, debt settlement companies tell partial truths about credit counseling, and both groups try to create unfounded fear about bankruptcy.

 This means the company should encourage you to contact other debt relief solution providers first before you make any decision to join their program.

-The reason this is so important is people often have incorrect assumptions or wrong preconceived notions about other debt relief options, like bankruptcy as an example.
-People will notoriously disregard bankruptcy as an option because of subconscious and unfounded emotional fears or worries, even though it makes the most financial sense in their situation.
+This is important because people often have incorrect assumptions or preconceived notions about other debt-relief options, like bankruptcy.
+As a result, people will notoriously disregard bankruptcy as an option because of subconscious and unfounded emotional fears or worries, even though it makes the most financial sense in their situation.

 I’ve seen so many people cross bankruptcy off their list for fear it will ruin their credit for a long time.
 That’s just not true.
-Or they believe they have an ethical duty first, but they have not considered all the facts.
+Or they believe they have an ethical duty first but have not considered all the facts.
 Please read Everything You Always Wanted and Needed to Know About Bankruptcy before you make any assumptions about bankruptcy.

 If you contact a credit counseling group, a trustworthy credit counseling group will strongly encourage you to talk to a bankruptcy attorney and a debt settlement company before you enroll.
-They should not push you or even let you enroll till you’ve completely researched your options.
+However, they should not push you or even let you enroll till you’ve thoroughly researched your options.

 Don’t rely on what they have to sell you, do your homework.
-People motivated to sell you their product will most always tell you what they think you want to hear to seal the deal.
+People motivated to sell your product will almost always tell you what they think you want to hear to seal the deal.